THREE AREAS OF TEMPTATION

 Some of the forces in our flesh in addition to sexual lust are as follows: hatred, anger, lying, stealing, arrogance, haughtiness, jealousy, witchcraft, a love of preeminence, greed, malice, impatience, harshness, filthy talk, profanity, drunkenness, treachery, loss of self-control.

 All of the above are spiritual darkness.
 They are not of the image of God.
-In order to serve as God’s witness in the last days we have to be set free from each of these.
+In order to serve as God’s witness in the last days, we must be set free from each of these.

 Such deliverance may appear impossible.
 However, it is not.
 The Spirit of God will help us.
 The sinful forces in our flesh are not endless in number.
 Christ is the Omega as well as the Alpha.
 He will finish what He has begun.
 If you do not believe that Christ is able to set you free from each behavior I have mentioned, and other similar practices, you do not understand the power God has given to Christ.

 So it is true that Christ took care of the beginning of our salvation.
-But now that we are seeking to enter the rest of God we have to join with Christ in driving Satan from our own bodies, and then from the remainder of God’s creation.
+But now that we are seeking to enter the rest of God, we must join with Christ in driving Satan from our own bodies, and then from the remainder of God’s creation.

 - The first area of temptation that can prevent our bearing a true witness of God is involvement in the spirit of the world.

-- The second area of temptation that can prevent our bearing a true witness of God is found in the several lusts and passions that dwell in our flesh.
+- The second area of temptation that can prevent our bearing a true witness of God is found in the multiple lusts and passions that dwell in our flesh.

 - The third area of temptation that can prevent our bearing a true witness of God is our self-will.

 Let us say we are deciding whether to go to the store, or to stay home and read.
 Of course, there might be some urgent reason why we are obligated to do one or the other.
-In that case we do not look for Christ to make the decision.
-It was made for us by circumstances beyond our control.
-Perhaps we have a sick child and have to go out to buy a prescribed medicine.
+In that case we do not look for Christ to make the decision, as it was made for us by circumstances beyond our control.
+Perhaps we have a sick child and must go out to buy a prescribed medicine.

 Most of us have many decisions, sometimes major problems, at the present moment or that we foresee in the future.
 We can rely on our own experience and wisdom, or we can keep committing our problems to God; keep looking to Jesus.
 In this manner we learn to live by His Life.
 Just as simple as that!